nekonaute/pogobot/Software/binary_installation/readme.md

-# How to use already compiled binaries
+# How to use the compiled binaries

 ## Using the ice40 dev board

-If your are access to the ice40 dev borad and the complementary pogobot board as in the Readme section " Upload a empty or faulty robot ", you can use the script " program_remote.sh" or "program_robot.sh" available in the version you need.
+If you have access to the ice40 dev board and the complementary pogobot board as in the Readme section " Upload an empty or faulty robot ", you can use the script "program_remote.sh" or "program_robot.sh" available for the version you need.

 ## Using Litex_term.py

-Inside the folder "pogobot/Software".
+From the folder "pogobot/Software":

 ```
 cp binary_installation/example_images.json .
 ```

-modify the path depending on the version needed and execute
+Modify the path depending on the version needed and execute:

 ```
 ./litex_term.py --serial-boot --images example_images.json --safe /dev/ttyUSBX (X depending of the system)